 Glucosamine is found in chitin.
-This is the fibrous material that makes up the exoskeleton of crustaceans and insects.
-It’s also found in mucoproteins and mucopolysaccharides.
+This is the fibrous material that makes up the outer skeleton of shellfish and insects.
+It’s found in mucoproteins and mucopolysaccharides.
 These are made by many animals.

 Medically valid uses

-The suggested dose of glucosamine is 400–500 mg taken three times a day.
+The suggested dose of glucosamine is 400 mg to 500 mg taken 3 times a day.
 Higher doses are sometimes used to ease arthritis symptoms.

 Glucosamine sulfate comes with other materials.
 These can include chondroitin sulfate or manganese ascorbate.

 Women who are pregnant or breastfeeding should talk to their healthcare providers before taking any supplements.

 Side effects, toxicity, and interactions

 Glucosamine causes fewer side effects than other arthritis medicines.
 But it can still cause side effects.
 These can include mild gastrointestinal problems, drowsiness, and skin reactions.